 Published Nov.
 18, 2018 in the Maryville Daily Times.

 They’ve made untold billions while devastating mom and pop pharmacies.
-These financial middlemen of the U.S. health sector are called pharmacy benefit managers, or PBMs, and while they arose decades ago as an ally to insurers fighting rising health care costs, they’ve since developed a playbook of exploitative market games — nondisclosure agreements, blind rates and Rube Goldberg-like financial contraptions — while avoiding serious oversight or regulation.
+These financial middlemen of the U.S. health sector are called pharmacy benefit managers, or PBMs, and while they arose decades ago as an ally to insurers fighting rising health care costs, they’ve since developed a playbook of exploitive market games — nondisclosure agreements, blind rates and Rube Goldberg-like financial contraptions — while avoiding any serious oversight or regulation.

 And it’s happening in Maryville.

 CVS Caremark, a $36.7 billion PBM, has acted through its contract with the Blount County government to plummet reimbursements for Maryville’s independent pharmacies by lowering costs of buying and filling prescription drugs.

 As a result, when any one of the roughly 3,800 members of the county’s self-insured health plan — a group that includes firefighters, teachers and other public sector employees — fills a prescription at one of these local pharmacies, that pharmacy often loses money — in some cases $150 or more on a single refill.